 Do you want to develop your expertise in a range of both qualitative and quantitative research and apply this to real-world issues?
 If so, then the PgCert in Research Methods could be the course for you.

-This programme is designed for students who wish to develop their research skills and will equip successful students with excellent skills to carry out research of a professional standard.
-The choices offered in the programme enable students to examine quantitative and qualitative methods in depth and become competent practitioners in action research as well as in these methods.
+This fully online programme is designed for students who wish to develop their research skills and will equip successful students with excellent skills to carry out research of a professional standard.
+The choices offered in the programme enable students to examine quantitative and qualitative methods in depth and also become competent practitioners in mixed methods and action research.

-Research methods training is a cornerstone for success at doctoral study and this programme fills this gap in UHI’s provision and in the wider market.
-You will be encouraged to think critically about the selection of appropriate research and select the most appropriate strategy for collecting and analysing data.
+Research methods training is a cornerstone for success at doctoral study and successful completion of this programme will enable you to take the necessary steps towards this.
+You will be encouraged to think critically about the selection of appropriate approach to your research and select the most appropriate strategy for collecting and analysing data.

 - Loans for tuition fees are available from the Students Award Agency for Scotland (SAAS) for eligible Scotland domiciled and EU students, and loans for living costs for eligible Scottish students.

-- You can study from a distance online through the UHI virtual learning environment, which means you can fit your studies around your personal and professional commitments
+- You can study fully online through the university’s virtual learning environment (VLE), which means you can fit your studies around your personal and professional commitments

 - You will develop an in-depth and reflective understanding of the research process.